developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/datawedge/index.md

 ### Use Barcode API for Scanning

-For the scanning API to be enabled, the runtime configuration tag must be set to 0, as below:
+To use a device scanner through the API, the runtime configuration tag must be set to 0, as below:

   * **The [&lt;usedwforscanning&gt;](../configreference/#usedwforscanning) tag in the EB app's** `config.xml` **file must contain a value of "0"**

 -----

-### DataWedge 2.2.9 - 5.1.13
+### DW 2.2.9 to 5.1.13

 1. **Download the required DataWedge (`.db`) profiles**:
     * [Download RhoElements Profile](https://www.zebra.com/content/dam/zebra_new_ia/en-us/software/developer-tools/enterprise-browser/dwprofile_RhoElements.db)